 There’s a lot of content out there teaching bloggers how to make money online that is just plain wrong.
 Sorry to say it, but many so-called gurus are leading people down the wrong path.
 Unfortunately, I see it time and time again.

 So in this blog post, I wanted to lay out the truth about how actually to make money blogging.
 These aren’t just theories; these are facts I have proven time and time again.

-On with the list of blogging secrets pro bloggers don't want you to know.
+Let’s start the list of blogging secrets pro bloggers don’t want you to know.

-You can make money blogging about blogging
+Yes, you can make money blogging about blogging

 Let’s get this one out of the way.
 Yes, you read that right.
 You can make money blogging about blogging.